-The Match Play (and Match Test) environment is the tool that is open most often during an FRC event.
+Match Play (and Match Test) are the most commonly used environments during an FRC event.
 The screen is used to start and stop matches, disable robots, and control the Audience Display.

 [Red] The top part of the screen shows the current match number, match time, score for the alliances and detail by station.
 Match time is updated in real time and will correspond with the same information shown on the LED Displays.
 The status of the robots at each end of the playing field is communicated to FMS by the SCCs and DSs.
 The color of each box corresponds to each end of the playing field, blue for the Blue Alliance, and red for the Red Alliance.
 Each box includes information on the status of the three robots on each alliance (described later)

 [White] Match Control is handled using the buttons in the center of the Match Play and Match Test screens (described later)

 [Blue] The lower portion of the screen changes based on the selected tab to display schedule information, detailed scoring, and more (described later)

 Match number and timing information is shown at the very top of the display (yellow arrow), with time represented in total seconds (not min:sec) to match the timers on the field.
 The background of the "Blue Alliance" and "Red Alliance" fields (indicated by the pink arrow) will turn from Red to Green when there is a known ready state for all Robots on that Alliance (connected or bypassed).
 In order for a match to start, both Alliance backgrounds must be Green (known state for all Robots on the Field).

 Additionally along the top bar of Match Play is detailed station information- the background color indicates the alliance (Red or Blue) and the number near the textbox indicates the station (1 to 3).
 The information for each Alliance is broken down into three groups, FMS, Team, and Robot (based on the titles indicated by the green arrow).
 Markers in the graphic are shown for Blue Alliance, though the layout is the same for the Red Alliance.